Lovasz-Akos/Lovasz-Akos/README.md

 ## Currently working on 🏢

-- IoT Communications (Zigbee, Z-Wave, etc)
+- IoT Communications (mostly zigbee and mqtt)
 - Smarthome Automation
 - All kinds of things really